HiMeditator/learning-twine/README_en.md

 </div>

 ## 📝 Background Knowledge

+This project is based on the official SugarCube documentation: <a href="https://www.motoslave.net/sugarcube/2/docs/" target="_blank">SugarCube v2 Documentation</a>.
+This project will only cover the content that I personally need to experiment with and will not include everything.

 To better understand this project, it is necessary to have a certain level of understanding of the following content.